Sapient-Predictive-Analytics/dataportal/risk/risk.md

 Let’s define the formula terms for those unfamiliar with them.
 The portfolio return is the percentage gain or loss in the portfolio.
 The risk free rate is the rate of return for investing in a 10 year US government bond.
 Portfolio volatility is measured by standard deviation, a statistical method for measuring data dispersion around the mean of a dataset.
 Portfolio standard deviation measures the variability of the portfolio.
 It also accounts for the variability of all assets and asset weightings, where weighting is the percentage of one asset’s value relative to the total portfolio value.
 Please note that each example from the reading uses annual numbers.

-Time to look at a real world comparison of Sharpe Ratio.
-Investment manager John from XYZ fund earns a 35% return in 2022.
-A 10 year US Government bond traded at 3.62% at the end of 2022, which is the risk free rate.
-John’s portfolio volatility is 20%.
-Plugging these numbers into the Sharpe Ratio formula, John has an annual Sharpe Ratio of 1.57:

-John’s Sharpe = (35% return — 3.62% risk free rate) / 20% portfolio volatility = 1.57 Sharpe Ratio

-Amazing!
-Now that we calculated Sharpe Ratio, it’s important to understand what it means.
 Think of calculation and interpretation as two separate tasks, because focusing too heavily on calculation causes us to lose sight of the forest from the trees.
 The ideal portfolio Sharpe Ratio has a higher risk adjusted return than its volatility.
 That’s why a Sharpe of 1 is considered acceptable, while a Sharpe of 1.5 or higher is preferrable.
 A Sharpe Ratio below 1 means the portfolio’s risk adjusted return is less than its volatility, and the investor is risking more than they are earning.
 No investor prefers this scenario if there is a better alternative.
 John from XYZ firm has demonstrated exceptional returns and risk management based on his Sharpe Ratio of 1.57.
 Let’s review the numerical interpretation of Sharpe ratios before moving on:

 Sharpe ratio > 1; the investment manager is earning more than their risk